micropython/micropython/esp8266/README.md

 Troubleshooting
 ---------------

-While the port is still in alpha, it's known to be generally stable.
+While the port is in beta, it's known to be generally stable.
 If you experience strange bootloops, crashes, lockups, here's a list to check against:

 - You didn't erase flash before programming MicroPython firmware.